`

 2004 Robot Artist

 In the past he has used a sweeping manner to cover the surface.
-The robot brush had to be guided by pushing buttons.
+The painting machine was guided by pushing buttons to make incremental motion to move to the next sweep in a unpainted area.
+The sensor would raise the print head when needed.

 The robot is a simple x,y table using novel screw treads to position the pigmented wax crayon.
 The math on such formulas to position the pigmented wax crayon according to the image's x,y coordinates systems is doable even if the accuracy is not all that great.